rohit-175/rohit-175/README.md

 - 👋 Hi, I’m @rohit-175
 - 👀 I’m interested in programming and web development.
 - 🌱 I’m currently learning AI and ML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open-source projects in web development, machine learning, and innovative software tools.
 - 📫 How to reach me:- saseendranrohit3002@gamil.com

 <!---